 Some mothers are still trying to shape their world to reflect their Pinterest board, but Katherine Wintsch, founder of the consultancy the Mom Complex, recognized that a lot of brands like Walmart, Hasbro, and Kraft need cut it out with all the perfect mom-dom crap and start showing what being a modern mother is really like.
 Her TED talk is blunt, funny, very, very smart.

 Julia Sweeney: It’s Time For “The Talk”

-When you just have to laugh at the comedy of errors that is parenting, there’s comedian and former SNL cast member Julia Sweeny’s hilarious retelling of how she broke down the birds and the bees to her daughter.
-If she can describe the female reproductive anatomy as “A little bit like having a waste treatment plant right next to an amusement park … Bad zoning,” then you can go ahead bust out that pizza metaphor.
+When you just have to laugh at the comedy of errors that is parenting, there’s comedian and former SNL cast member Julia Sweeny’s hilarious retelling of how she broke down the birds and the bees for her daughter.
+Consider her quote about female reproductive anatomy as “A little bit like having a waste treatment plant right next to an amusement park … Bad zoning.”
+It’s intelligent, funny, and very, very entertaining.

 Jennifer Senior: For Parents, Happiness is a Very High Bar

 Parenting is hard.
 Very hard.
 And happiness can be hard to achieve.
 Jennifer Senior gets it.
 Her New York Times bestseller, All Joy And No Fun: The Paradox Of Modern Parenting, and her TED talk distill why raising happy kids is such a crisis for modern parents.
 Hint: It’s not their fault, and happiness is the wrong goal.
-Also relevant: If jars of pureed macaroni and beef can build a bestselling TED speaker, your kid probably doesn’t need to go gluten-free.

 Anne-Marie Slaughter: Can We Have It All?

-Public policy expert (and friend of Fatherly) Anne-Marie Slaughter was penned that Atlantic article that try to understand “Why Women Still Can’t Have It All.”
+Public policy expert Anne-Marie Slaughter penned an incredibly popular Atlantic article that try to understand “Why Women Still Can’t Have It All.”
 In her TED talk, Slaughter discusses that anachronistic chestnut, gender equality, and how not just women, but everyone should adjust their old ways of thinking.
 It’s required viewing for anyone looking for a plain-spoken chat about extremely complex and important issues.

-If you’re going to go the self help route, you could do worse than listening to an Ivy League-educated criminal lawyer with a bestselling book and a one of the most sought-after corporate coaching programs in the country.
-Here’s Robbin’s first motivational tip to you: You’re never going to feel like it.
-(Even the Bowflex in the garage knows that.)
+If you’re going to go the self-help route, you could do worse than listening to an Ivy League-educated criminal lawyer with a bestselling book and a one of the most sought-after corporate coaching programs in the country.
+In the self-help world, Robbins no-nonsense approach is extremely refreshing, as is her thoughts on a very naughty word: “Fine.”

 Jill Salzman: Why Moms Make The Best Entrepreneurs

-Jill Salzman has worn a bunch of entrepreneurial caps, like starting a music management firm and launching a baby jewelry company.
-Her latest venture is a monthly meetups for like-minded moms where kids are welcome called The Founding Moms.
-Want your kid to know what mommy does all day?
+Jill Salzman has worn a bunch of entrepreneurial caps.
+For instance, she started a music management firm and launched a baby jewelry company.
+Her latest venture is a monthly meet-up for like-minded moms where kids are welcome called The Founding Moms.
+Want your child to know what mom does all day?
 It’s never too early to learn how to white board.

 Jessica Shortall: How America Fails New Parents — And Their Babies

 Jessica Shortall is the author of Work.
 Pump.
 Repeat. and the former director of giving at TOMS shoes.
 In her TED talk she takes on paid parental leave and the ugly reality of women who are forced to go back to work just a few weeks after giving birth.
-You should be in favor of take your kid to work day — but not when they’re infants.
+It’s an important conversation given with nuance and intelligence.

 Leymah Gbowee: Unlock the Intelligence, Passion, And Greatness of Girls